Play the Songs

 Backstage in her dressing room at the New Amsterdam Theatre, where she is a reigning Ziegfeld star, Fanny Brice sits thoughtfully at her dressing table.
 Her husband, Nick Arnstein, will soon come home after serving a prison sentence, and she must make a decision about their future.
 As she ponders her decision, the sights and sounds of her past come back to her.

-We see Fanny as a stagestruck teenager on New York City’s Lower East Side.
-Awkward and unattractive, Fanny is fiercely determined to be a star.
+On New York City’s Lower East Side, adolescent Fanny is awkward and unattractive, but fiercely determined to be a star.
 Her mother and a neighbor try to dissuade her from entering show business (“If A Girl Isn’t Pretty”) but Fanny persists and overwhelms a vaudeville hoofer with her unshakable self-confidence (“I’m The Greatest Star”).
 The dancer, Eddie Ryan, coaches her in singing and dancing, and soon she is wowing vaudeville audiences (“Cornet Man”).
 Mrs. Brice and Eddie take credit for Fanny’s success (“Who Taught Her Everything?”)

 Nick Arnstein, an elegant and well-dressed gentleman, visits Fanny’s dressing room after the show.
 Though she is clearly attracted to him, Fanny is interrupted by a telegram from producer Flo Ziegfeld, who offers her a spot in his current Follies.
 Fanny is a hit in her first Ziegfeld appearance (“His Love Makes Me Beautiful”).
 Nick offers to celebrate with Fanny in style (“I Want To Be Seen With You Tonight”), but they wind up at Mrs. Brice’s opening-night block party instead (“Henry Street”).
 At the party, Nick and Fanny share their desires and vulnerabilities (“People”).